MANOJ-80/MANOJ-80/README.md

 #include <consistency.h>
 #include <cyberwarfare.h>

-// Welcome to the Digital Battlefield
+ // Work in progress: Trying to fix the world's security, one vulnerability at a time.

 void whoami()
 {